Shade Trees

 ---|---|---|

-Ironwood | Ostrya virginiana | Height 30 feet, spread 25 feet |
+Ironwood | Ostrya virginiana | Height 30', spread 25'. |

-- A large oval to rounded, somewhat open-crowned tree
+- A large oval to rounded, somewhat open-crowned tree.

-- Used extensively by over 20 species of wildlife for food and cover
+- Used extensively by over 20 species of wildlife for food and cover.

 Common Name | Scientific Name | Comments |